Taiwolawal/darey.io-pbl/project15.md

 yum install -y  ./build/amazon-efs-utils*rpm
 ````

 Install self signed certificate for the webservers (Nginx).
+The reason we are installing this because the load balancer will be sending traffic to the webserver via port 443 and also listen in port 443 thus for the connection to be secured we a self signed certificate on the instance
 ```
 sudo mkdir /etc/ssl/private
 sudo chmod 700 /etc/ssl/private